cutemachine/gatsby-starter-coming-soon/README.md

 - [ ] Tutorial on how to use and expand the starter

+## Preview

+You can view a [deployed version of the current version](http://compassionate-shockley-54aae9.netlify.com) on the interwebs.

 ## How Can You Contribute?

 You want to contribute to this project?
 Great.
 You can contact me through my [Github profile page](https://github.com/cutemachine), or just send a pull request.